 What causes BV?
 In healthy vaginas the good vaginal bacteria (Lactobacillus) outnumbers and can fight off the “bad” infection-causing bacteria.
 It’s a delicate balance, and while doctors do not know exactly what throws it off, there are a few factors that can disrupt the sensitive ecosystem and pH down there like semen/sex, diet, medication, menstruation and more.

 Infections happen and are nothing to be ashamed of or embarrassed by, but below are a few BV prevention methods.
 As they say an ounce of prevention is worth a pound of cure, right?

 - Use our all- natural feminine wash EVERY DAY!
 The Honey Pot Company and this wash was born out of founder’s frustration with her recurrent BV.
 Her ancestors gave her the ingredients to heal herself with this wash, which is now available to you.
-Use it after sex, working out, morning or night, just use it and it will keep bacteria at bay.
+Use this natural BV cure after sex, working out, morning or night, just use it and it will keep bacteria at bay.

-- Avoid scented or perfumed feminine hygiene products.
+- To prevent BV symptoms, avoid scented or perfumed feminine hygiene products.